MAShah-UK/ArcSolver/README.md

 *Ordered by priority.*

 ## Discontinuation
 The project was created for a "tennis ball launcher" university group coursework.The deadline for this coursework has passed.
+Creating this program was not required as part of the module.
+I chose to do it to learn how C++ integrates with Qt.

 [ArcSolverGPlay]: https://play.google.com/store/apps/details?id=cul.ace.tbscalculator&hl=en_GB